Sameer-Thakare/Feedforward-Neural-Network-from-Scratch-in-MATLAB/README.md

-# Building a Feedforward Neural Network from Scratch using MATLAB
+# Feedforward Neural Network from Scratch using MATLAB

 ## Overview